-Opening of a solenoid valve for Electric/Pneumatic Actuation (see Figure 4) trips the Model MRA-1 Manual Reset Actuator.
-Tripping the MRA-1 releases water from the DV-5_A Diaphragm Chamber faster than it can be replenished through the 1/8 in.
-(3,2 mm) restriction located in the diaphragm chamber supply connection.
+Opening the Electric Actuation Trim trips the Model MRA-1 Manual Reset Actuator.
+Tripping the MRA-1 releases water from the DV-5_A Diaphragm Chamber faster than it can be replenished through a 1/8 in.
+(3,2 mm) restriction located in the Diaphragm Chamber Supply Connection.
 Release of water through the MRA-1 results in a rapid pressure drop in the DV-5_A Diaphragm Chamber.
 The force differential applied through the Diaphragm to hold the Diaphragm in the set position is then reduced below the valve trip point.
 The water supply pressure then forces the Diaphragm open permitting water to flow into the system piping, as well as through the Alarm Port to actuate the system alarms (see Figure 2B).

-Upon opening of the DV-5A Valve, the Model MRA-1 Manual Reset Actuator opens to constantly vent the DV-5A Diaphragm Chamber to "hydraulically latch" the DV-5A in the tripped position until manually reset.
+Upon opening of the DV-5A Valve, the Model MRA-1 Manual Reset Actuator opens to constantly vent the DV-5A Diaphragm Chamber to hydraulically latch the DV-5A in the tripped position until manually reset.